 That’s all for today.
 See you tomorrow !

-Update June 3rd : The Page version command don’t show the changes made by a co-author.
-This isn’t really workaround thus I removed this misleading suggestion.
+Update June 3rd : The Page version command doesn’t highlight the changes made by a co-author.
+Hence, this isn’t a workaround to the missing “Search by author” feature : I removed this misleading suggestion from my article.